cloudquery/cloudquery/README.md

 ./cloudquery
  ```

-If you uncommented images (that might take 30 seconds to fetch all images).
+If you uncommented images (it may take up to 30 seconds to fetch all images),
-You can now run the following basic query in your sqlite3 console (`sqlite3 ./cloudquery.db`):
+you can now run the following basic query in your sqlite3 console (`sqlite3 ./cloudquery.db`):

 ```sqlite
 SELECT * FROM aws_ec2_images;